 What other types of adventures will Zola have during the rest of the week?
 My father passed away recently and prior to that he had purchased a little yellow boat to fix up for his grandchildren.
-My cousins and my parents' neighbours and my nephews are determined to work on it, so one of the books will be based on the little yellow boat and what happens when Zola and Alessandro and the dogs get into the paint!
+My cousins and my parents' neighbours and my nephews are determined to work on it, so [Friday's book is] based on the little yellow boat and what happens when Zola and Alessandro and the dogs get into the paint!